-The Prepharmacy program at UW-Platteville involves two years of study in a selected group of courses covering a wide variety of subject matter.
-The courses provide the necessary science background as well as an understanding of people and institutions to insure that students completing the program succeed in pharmacy school and in their practice of pharmacy.
-Since Prepharmacy is a preprofessional program at UW-Platteville and not a major, students should declare a major, typically chemistry, to facilitate advising, special events, and administrative matters.
+The UW-Platteville Pre-Pharmacy program involves two years of study in a selected group of courses covering a wide variety of subject matter.
+The courses provide the necessary science background as well as an understanding of people and institutions to ensure you succeed in pharmacy school and in your pharmacy practice.
+Since pre-pharmacy is a pre-professional program and not a major, you will still need to declare a major, typically chemistry.

-Upon completing the two-year prepharmacy program, taking the PCAT (Pharmacy College Admissions Test), and being accepted by a school of pharmacy, the student enters a three-year program of study.
-Following graduation, completion of a one year internship, and passage of the state board examination, the pharmacist is licensed to practice.
+Upon completing the Pre-Pharmacy program, taking the Pharmacy College Admissions Test, and being accepted by a school of pharmacy, you will enter a three-year program of study.
+Following graduation, completion of a one-year internship, and passage of the state board examination, you will be licensed to practice as a pharmacist.